Parenting

 child with anxiety hugging mom

 Fear.
 Worry.
 Anger or irritation.
 Insomnia.
 Anxiety can have many faces.
 Sometimes, it’s the face of your child.
 Anxiety disorders are the most common mental health issue of childhood and adolescence, the Child Mind Institute reports.
 According to the Centers for Disease Control and Prevention, 9.4% of kids ages 3 to 17 have been diagnosed with anxiety, and reports show it’s on the rise.
-We asked Christina Smestad, MS, LMFT, a counselor at The Village’s Moorhead office, to share her insights about kids, anxiety, and how parents can help.
-Q&A: Kids and Anxiety Who does anxiety typically affect [...]
+To answer some of the questions you might have about kids and anxiety, we've compiled answers to common questions about children experiencing symptoms of anxiety and how parents can help.
+FAQ: Kids and Anxiety [...]

 Divorce Do’s and Don’ts